About Lauren Bruce

 Then, in 2011 I co-founded Think Lafayette with an old friend.
-Think Lafayette was another sprawling site written in the style of print alt-weeklies, about life in the Greater Lafayette area and Purdue University area at Think Lafayette [RIP, 2011-2016].
+Think Lafayette was another sprawling site written in the style of print alt-weeklies, about life in the Greater Lafayette area and Purdue University area at Think Lafayette [2011-2016].
 Think Lafayette was another award-winning web-zine that a friend and I co-founded as a free alternative to traditional local media.
 Our goal was to cheer-lead local civic, entertainment, and social gains, specifically regarding the “From Good to Great” plan commissioned by the Lafayette Chamber of Commerce.
 We compiled a group of young adults and professionals with varied civic and social interests, and enough guts to challenge a civic model that prioritized geniality over innovation.
 Together, we dreamed about the potential of Middle Indiana.
 There was actually a lot to explore, like our growing food scene, the stubborn persistence of the arts, and some very colorful local history.
 To read more from my time with TL [RIP 2011 – 2016], I archived most of my writing from Think Lafayette under its own category.
 Some of the images and links degraded in the file transfer and as the internet ages, but please trust it was great work achieved with great people.
 I’m very fond of that project.

-Today, in addition to my day job, I’m a board member and president of the Greater Lafayette ALCU, and a member of the West Lafayette Public Arts Team.
+Today, in addition to my day job, I’m a board member of the Greater Lafayette ALCU, and a member of the West Lafayette Public Arts Team.
 I also love biking, cooking, eating, and tweeting, and I knit, embroider, and crochet while watching a lot of documentaries.
 I could probably write an entire book on the Real Housewives franchise.

 - Some examples of my favorite work.